-Robert Indiana: A Sculpture Retrospective provides an in-depth exploration of one of America’s best known but least understood artists.
+Robert Indiana: A Sculpture Retrospective provides an in-depth exploration of the work of one of America’s best known but least understood artists.
 With his career-defining LOVE sculpture, Indiana created what is perhaps the most beloved public artwork of the twentieth century and one of the most iconic works in all of art history.
 Indiana’s works created prior to LOVE in the early 1960s were quickly embraced as classics of the burgeoning Pop art movement.
-However, his intensely autobiographical artwork has consistently defied this narrow art historical categorization.
-Through varied combinations of universal but personally resonant symbols—letters, numbers, stars, circles, and wheels—the artist has realized his vision across the decades and across a full range of media.
+However, his intensely autobiographical artwork consistently defied this narrow art historical categorization.
+Through varied combinations of universal but personally resonant symbols—letters, numbers, stars, circles, and wheels—the artist realized his vision across the decades and across a full range of media.
 In this landmark exhibition, Indiana’s sculptures, paintings, drawings, and prints are placed in dialogue with one another to reveal the breadth and consistency of a career spanning sixty years.

 The retrospective includes numerous important works that have only rarely been shown as well as intimate examples of the LOVE sculpture in semiprecious stone that have never been exhibited.
 Featuring significant loans from national and international museum and private collections, Robert Indiana: A Sculpture Retrospective offers a thorough reassessment of the artist’s work, from his earliest assemblages in recycled wood and iron of the late 1950s to his most recent series of painted bronzes, which are among the most complicated and fascinating bronze works of the contemporary era.